-County provided wide range of services for its citizens-In fiscal year 2018, the County provided a wide range of government services for its over 228,000 citizens.
+County provided wide range of services for its citizens-In fiscal year 2019, the County provided a wide range of government services for its over 235,000 citizens.
 In addition to managing general operations, such as property assessments and taxes, budgeting and finance, and elections, the County provided for public safety, such as law enforcement, court services, and flood control infrastructure; public health and welfare by providing medical assistance and contributions to Arizona's long-term care system; highway and street maintenance and construction; and community resources, such as libraries, parks and recreation, and accounting services to school districts.
-The County is located in the central portion of Arizona and encompasses 8,125 square miles.
+The County is located in central Arizona and encompasses 8,125 square miles.